Cirx08/TapoSharp/README.md

 ## Version History

+* 1.0.3
+    * Fixed issue with multiple handshake requests
+    * Fixed issue with scanning of /32 network
+* 1.0.2
+    * Added callback functions on scan discovery
 * 1.0.1
     * Added a merged login and handshake request
     * Reworked the raised event args for OnDeviceDiscovered